Jobs that might not exist in 50 years

 If you've ever called a business and been asked to press buttons for options, you've interacted with a computer doing a job that was once done by a human switchboard operator.
 There are still some of them left, but they're a dying breed: Nearly one in four switchboard operator positions have disappeared since 2010.

-Computer operators, whose job it is to enter commands, deal with error messages, and monitor systems, are rapidly being phased out thanks to software that can do everything they can do—and then some.
-About 1 in 5 computer operator jobs that existed in 2014 will be gone by 2024, according to USA Today.
+Computer operators, whose job entails entering commands, dealing with error messages, and monitoring systems, are rapidly being phased out thanks to software that can do everything they can do—and then some.
+About one in five computer operator jobs that existed in 2014 will be gone by 2024, according to USA Today.

 There was a time when typesetters arranged individual letters for each page of a print publication before it went to press.
 Technology eliminated that job and ushered in the era of the prepress technician, who also works to ensure the integrity of printed materials before the presses start running.
 Thanks to sophisticated publishing software, however, the tides have turned once more and the industry is expected to forfeit half its jobs over 10 years.

 Fast-food restaurants are essentially assembly lines, and just as robots are beginning to dominate the assembly lines that churn out engines, so, too, will the ones that churn out burgers and fries.
 Robots are already running the show at one New York City Shake Shack.

 The Guardian recently referred to truck drivers as "the last humans left in the modern supply chain."
 They're also the last of a dying breed.
 The largest auto companies and the largest tech companies are pouring billions of dollars into the emerging driverless vehicle industry, and truck drivers are clearly in the crosshairs of the coming revolution.